ProjectPythia/great-circle-cookbook/_preview/1/_sources/README.md

 - Foundations and Terminology
 - Working with Great Circles

-Where avaiable, this cookbook will demonstrate how to determine the features of a great circle with both existing open-source Python packages and through spherical trigonometry and mathematics
+Where available, this cookbook will demonstrate how to determine the features of a great circle with both existing open-source Python packages and through spherical trigonometry and mathematics

 ### Foundations and Terminology